OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/cosmos-db/documentdb-sql-query.md

         ]
     }

-ELSŐ argumentumának állíthat be például a paraméteres lekérdezés alább látható.
+hello argumentum tooTOP állíthat be például a paraméteres lekérdezés alább látható.

     {
         "query": "SELECT TOP @n * FROM Families",